wjakobczyk/mutmidi/README.md

 * Upgrade to more powerful hardware (STM32H7)
 * Polyphony, 3-4 voices should be possible on STM32H7
 * Fork the project to use Mutable Instruments Plaits synthesis

+## Name

+"Kawa" in Japanese is the name of a membrane in Shamisen, a traditional japanese instrument.
+In the same time "kawa" means "coffee" in Polish. :)

 ## License